 Individual liability to Luxembourg tax is determined by residence status.
 A person can be a resident or a non-resident.

 An individual will be considered domiciled in Luxembourg for tax purposes if either of the following circumstances are met, subject to tax treaty provisions.

 To consider the start and end dates of residency status, there is no minimum threshold/number of days that would exempt an individual from paying tax in Luxembourg.
 The determination is essentially based on facts and circumstances.
 The assignee is considered to be a Luxembourg tax resident as of the first day the individual arrives in Luxembourg (according to Luxembourg domestic tax rules).

 For extended business travelers, the types of income that are generally taxed are employment income (including non-cash benefits), Luxembourg-sourced income, and gains from taxable Luxembourg assets (such as real estate).
-Salaried benefits arising from the allocation of transferable stock options to employees may have a deemed market value according to the "Black-Scholes" method, or fixed at 30% of the value of the underlying share (subject to reasonable conditions)
+Salaried benefits arising from the allocation of transferable stock options to employees may have a deemed market value according to the "Black-Scholes" method, or fixed at 30 percent of the value of the underlying share (subject to reasonable conditions).